 Never mind the oddly-shaped pan we used to bake these brownies.
 We have an old, oddly shaped oven.

 Getting back to this fraction of ours, we call the number on top of the line the numerator and the number below the line the denominator.

 Numerator comes from the word "numerate," meaning "to number."
 The numerator tells you how many pieces you have.
 Denominator comes from the word "denominate," meaning "to give a name to."
-The denominator gives a name to the pieces, according to their size (for example, "fourths" or "fifths.")
-Just think - if you had a large litter of nameless puppies, you could numerate and denominate them at the same time.
+The denominator gives a name to the pieces, according to their size (for example, "fourths" or "fifths").
+Just think, if you had a big litter of nameless puppies, you could numerate and denominate them at the same time.

 If the fraction we're looking at is less than 1 (the numerator is less than the denominator), the fraction is called a proper fraction.
-A fraction that is greater than or equal to 1 is called an improper fraction.
+A fraction that's greater than or equal to 1 is called an improper fraction.
 Especially if it's using its dessert fork to eat its salad.